akoen/notes/content/notes/How-to-Take-Smart-Notes.md

 -   Notes should be **brief and too the point.**
 -   **Learn to enjoy the process of working.** Do not give yourself rewards for completing a difficult task, because you will soon learn to circumvent the task but still give yourself the reward.
 -   Do not take mediocre notes.
 Do not take fleeting notes if you will not come back to them.
--   Writing is everything.
-Do everything as if nothing counts except writing.
 -   **No editor can improve an argument.**
     -   Writing forces us to confront our ignorance of a topic.
 We must think through our ideas to record them concise and specific.
     -   Our brain tends to ignore inconsistencies in our thinking.